-In recent work, Modrzycka et al from Wrocław University of Science and Technology reported the development of novel activity-based probes (ABPs), inhibitors, and substrates specific to three serine proteases important to the blood coagulation pathway.
+In recent work, Modrzycka et al from Wrocław University of Science and Technology reported the development of novel activity-based probes (ABPs), inhibitors, and substrates specific to three serine proteases important to the blood coagulation pathway using data collected from an Azure Sapphire.
 The new reagents make it possible to differentiate these highly related proteases and study them simultaneously in complex biological samples.

 Fluorescent ABPs and covalent inhibitors

 To allow real-time detection of protease activity, the authors created ABPs labeled with fluorescent dyes (Cy3, Cy5, or Cy7) instead of biotin.
 The probes served as covalent inhibitors of the proteases.
 Versions of the covalent inhibitors without the fluorescent probes were also characterized.
 To demonstrate specificity in vitro, purified proteases were incubated with the fluorescently labeled ABPs, run on a gel, transferred to membrane, and fluorescence imaged using an Azure Sapphire Biomolecular Imager.

 Simultaneous detection of coagulation factors in human plasma

 The authors then demonstrated that all three proteases could be detected individually in a complex biological sample using their specific fluorescent ABPs.
 Human plasma was incubated with each labeled probe and then separated on a gel.
 The gel was directly scanned on the Sapphire to detect each of the three fluorescent labels.
 As seen in figure 6C above, each of the three fluorescent probes is specific for its target protease.
 All three proteases could be detected simultaneously in the sample.